fmarais/flask-kubernetes-example/README.md

-# Flask Example for Docker and Kubernetes
+# Flask Example for Docker and Kubernetes with Debugging

 ## To Build in kubernetes